linozen/exocortex/content/refs/python-for-everybody.md

     print("There must be somthing wrong with the URL you typed in")
 ```

-##### Exercise 12.2 {#exercise-12-dot-2}
+##### Exercise 12.2

-Change your socket program so that it counts the number of characters it
+Change your socket program so that it counts the number of characters it has
-has received and stops displaying any text after it has shown 3000
+received and stops displaying any text after it has shown 3000 characters.
+The
-characters.
-The program should retrieve the entire document and count
+program should retrieve the entire document and count the total number of
-the total number of characters and display the count of the number of
+characters and display the count of the number of characters at the end of the
-characters at the end of the document.
+document.

-##### Solution {#solution}
+##### Solution

 ```python
 import re